wuher/mok/README.md

     // verify the contract
     mock.releaseMocks();

-The releaseMocks() function permorms the checks that all the right functions were called as many times as they were supposed to.
+The releaseMocks() function performs the checks that all the right functions were called as many times as they were supposed to.
 Note that the number of times to be called may either be set explicitly using times() or the mock module may determine it by counting the